Does car insurance cover a broken back window?

 When you get quotes from multiple companies, try increasing the coverage limits to determine just how much your monthly payments would increase.

 It’s a good idea to have a high level of coverage in place so you can file a claim with the car insurance company with confidence.
-A broken back window has to be fixed and insurance might accept a claim when it’s filed.
+A broken window has to be fixed and insurance might accept a claim when it’s filed.

 Enter your zip code below to compare car insurance quotes and find the company that’s right for your situation.